 Employee Articles in the Newsletter

+Direct line managers hold the greatest influence over how their team engages.
 Hold managers and supervisors accountable for their engagement, survey results and communications effectiveness.
 Measure their effectiveness and provide tools to support them.

 Use a Desktop Staff Survey to measure information cascade across the organization.
 Help managers see the importance of effective communication in order to increase engagement.